Biological Technologies Office (DARPA)

 The Biological Technologies Office (BTO) is one of the seven technical offices within DARPA, an agency of the U.S. Department of Defense that is responsible for the development of advanced technology for national security.
 BTO was created in 2014 by combining some programs from the Defense Sciences Office (DSO) and the Microsystems Technology Office (MTO).
 The office focuses on basic and applied research in the areas of gene editing, biotechnologies, neurosciences and synthetic biology — from powered exoskeletons for soldiers to brain implants that can control mental disorders.

 DARPA’s embrace of bioscience began in earnest in 2001, when anthrax spores posted to media offices and members of the US Congress brought concerns about bioterrorism to the fore.
 Then came the wars in Afghanistan and Iraq, which led the agency to invest in fields such as neuroscience, psychology and brain-computer interfaces — all with the intention of helping injured veterans.
 By 2013, the number of biology-related programmes had grown such that DARPA decided to consolidate them under one roof.

 Organization

 The first BTO office director in 2014-2015 - Dr. Geoffrey Ling, MD.

-The current BTO office director is Dr. Michael Koeris, who joined joined DARPA from Industry and is supported by Robert Saperstein, PhD.
+The current BTO office director is Dr. Michael Koeris, who joined DARPA from Industry and is supported by Robert Saperstein, PhD.
 Koeris’ predecessor was Dr. Kerri Dugan, who joined DARPA in 2019.
-The office staff was formerly led by Jacob Griffin, who was previously at the helm of the NASA Earth Science Front Office.